Underwater Chemists: Discussion of Design Solutions in Tintinnid Ciliates

 Using the tintinnid species Favella as a case study, we can examine the chemical pathways responsible for various aspects of tintinnids’ survival.
 These pathways control how tintinnids navigate their environment, locate food, and avoid dangers.
 Figure 8 below shows an overview of the chemical pathways that will be described throughout the rest of the essay.

-Figure 8: A working model proposed by (Echevarria et al., 2014) of the sensory mechanisms in Favella.
+Fig. 8.
+A working model proposed by (Echevarria et al., 2014) of the sensory mechanisms in Favella.
 The top of the figure shows the structure of Favella, with colored boxes corresponding to specific sensory mechanisms in the bottom half, illustrating these processes in different regions of the cell.
 The upper labels of the ion channels identify the ions they are permeable to, and the lower label is the stimuli that activate them.
 Panel (a) illustrates the chemical pathways involved in regulating the swimming response in tintinnid Favella.
 Panel (b) depicts the chemical pathways involved in regulating the response to mechanical stimuli in tintinnid Favella.
 Panel (c) illustrates the chemical pathways involved in regulating the retraction response in tintinnids.
 Panel (d) depicts some known chemical pathways involved in chemosensation in tintinnid Favella.

 Panel (c) of Figure 8 shows an in-depth analysis of the chemical pathways responsible for retraction into the lorica.
 Membranous tubules surrounding the stalk of Favella store Ca2+ which are pumped in by sarco/endoplasmic reticulum Ca2+-ATPases (SERCA) enzymes (Echevarria et al., 2014).
 If the cilia or cell membrane comes into physical contact with a powerful stimulus, depolarization occurs, activating voltage-gated calcium channels, located in the membranous tubules.
 This leads to an increase in Ca2+ levels in the stalk which activates calcium-induced calcium release channels (CICR) called ryanodine receptors (RyR) in the membranous tubules causing a further increase in stalk Ca2+ levels.
 This creates a positive feedback loop and generates an action potential.
 Ca2+ then binds with contractile proteins in the stalk resulting in rapid retraction of the cell into the lorica (Echevarria et al., 2014).

-Swimming and Buoyancy
+Swimming and buoyancy

 Tintinnids possess various adaptations that help them regulate their buoyancy and swimming mechanics.
 Buoyancy is facilitated by inducing a change in the shape of the cell.
 This is achieved by the specialized contractile organelles known as spasmonemes.
 The filaments twist to shorten and contract inducing a change in shape and volume of the cell.
 This change in volume is what aids in buoyancy regulation.